-- o The Lottery transferred \$362.7 million to the State's General Fund in fiscal 2017.
-The transfer amount is \$7.1 million or 1.9% less than fiscal year 2016. - O Video lottery net revenue decreased by \$6.3 million during fiscal 2017 for several reasons including competition from nearby State casinos.

-- Table games operations generated \$140.1 million in net revenue during fiscal 2017, an increase of \$14.3 million or 11.3% over fiscal 2016.
-This resulted in net income of \$17.8 million for the Lottery from operations after the payment of related commissions and Lottery operating expenses.
-The addition of 5 gaming tables in November 2016 and enhanced marketing efforts increased net table game revenue. - O PowerBall® and instant ticket sales decreased by \$6.9 million and \$2.1 million, respectively in fiscal 2017 after increases in the prior year which resulted from historic jackpots.
+- The Lottery transferred \$365.0 million to the State's General Fund in fiscal 2018.
+The transfer amount is \$2.3 million or .6% more than fiscal year 2017. - O Video lottery net revenue decreased by \$1.0 million during fiscal 2018 for several reasons including competition from nearby State casinos. - O Table games operations generated \$145.8 million in net revenue during fiscal 2018, an increase of \$5.7 million or 4.1% over fiscal 2017.
+This resulted in net income of \$18.6 million for the Lottery from operations after the payment of related commissions and Lottery operating expenses.
+The addition of 6 gaming tables in July 2017 and enhanced marketing efforts increased net table game revenue. - o Instant ticket sales increased by \$4.5 million or 4.8% in fiscal year 2018 due to a new sales incentive program and enhanced programs, promotions, and new product offerings. - O Mega Millions® sales increased \$4.0 million or 42.5% in fiscal year 2018.
+At the end of October 2017, the base price for a ticket increased to \$2.
+Game enhancements included increased starting jackpots, bigger average jackpots with faster rolls, and improved odds for winning the second tier prizes.